 Australian CollectableVintage Fishing Reel, History Reference by Bernard (Bernie) Ladd 7/8/2009.
 Workshop fishing reels, manufactured by sagacious engineering technicians, are vigorously pursued by collectors .

-Bendigo Vic, Ordnance factory workshop reel Thread line spinning reel -c 1940.
-All brass body, spool & drag dial; Horn handle knob.
+Bendigo Vic, Ordnance factory workshop thread line spinning reel -c 1940.
+All brass body, spool & drag knob; Horn handle knob.
 Bronze bearing bushes ; Ball bearing rotor.
-High tensile gears; Half bail arm ; Ambidextrous crank.
+High tensile gears; half bail arm ; brass ambidextrous crank.
 Unique floating lever cam spool level line operation.
-Highly engineered - ' possibly the first Australian ' factory made threadline spinning reel. - Very Rare*
+Highly engineered - possibly the first Australian factory made thread line spinning reel. - Very Rare.

 John Bourke, retired Tool Maker and a well known fishing guru from Lakes Entrance, Victoria.
 Presenting here his Bourke Aluminium Alloy Game reel.
 Only 6 J. W. BOURKE game reels made.